|

 can see some of their projects here.

-host the Original Oshkosh Airlift to the EAA AirVenture Convention so
+hosted the Original Oshkosh Airlift to the EAA AirVenture Convention so

 amateur-built aircraft construction, engineering, and aviation